sagemath/trac_to_gh/Issue 3536.md

 # Issue 3536: jmol -- update the spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3536

 Original creator: was